-Senegal v Equatorial Guinea
+Senegal move into Afcon semi-finals

-First Half ends, Senegal 1, Equatorial Guinea 0.
+Match ends, Senegal 3, Equatorial Guinea 1.

+Senegal overcame Equatorial Guinea to set up an Africa Cup of Nations semi-final against Burkina Faso.

+Ex-Bristol City forward Famara Diedhiou put Senegal ahead with a first-time strike following Sadio Mane's pass.

 Senegal